How it all began

 I buy good quality timber from reputable UK suppliers.
 I then cut, shape and finish every piece myself.
 This process means that I inspect and check each piece several times while I build your furniture.
 I know that selecting the best timber is how I can offer the best quality furniture.

-The materials we use
+The materials I use

 I use first quality stainless steel fittings throughout.
 This ensures that the joints stay firm and stable for as long as possible and minimises the kind of staining that cheaper coated steel fittings can cause.
 Where glue is needed I use top quality waterproof outdoor adhesives, again helping to maximise the lifespan of your furniture.